The inside

 Valizas Font Luzi Type Foundry

-I used to live some months in Montevideo back in 2015.
-Uruguay is a rural country with a lot of agriculture machines.
-Every tractor needs its repair shop, so there are quite some of these places.
+I used to live for a few months in Montevideo.
+Uruguay is a rural country with many agricultural machines.
+Every tractor needs its repair shop, so there are quite a few of these places.

-Once I came along one of these workshops with a particular plaque; on it stated fate.
-This simple but genius lowercase‑f of the logo of this tire factory intrigued me.
-And like this, a typeface concept was born; add spaces into as many counter forms as possible.
+Once, I came across one of these workshops with a particular plaque; it stated fate.
+This simple but ingenious lowercase f of the logo of this tire factory intrigued me.
+And like that, a typeface concept was born: adding spaces into as many counter forms as possible.

 Valizas Font Luzi Type Foundry